postsharp/Metalama/README.md

 ## The Dream Weavers of Metalama

-It's in the vibrant streets of Prague, Czechia, that an insurrection against boilerplate took rose in 2004.
+It's in the vibrant streets of Prague, Czechia, that an insurrection against boilerplate rose in 2004.
 Back in the days when the C# compiler was an obscure, closed-source monolith, inaccessible for extensibility, our first product PostSharp became the first successful implementation of aspect-oriented in .NET.
 Fifteen years later, when Microsoft released .NET 5 and added source generators to Roslyn, we knew it was time for a complete rewrite based on new .NET stack.
 This project, originally codenamed "Caravela", became Metalama.

 ### The Core Team